chrinovicmu/netHex/README.md

 ## Overview

-This is a lightweight, high-performance network packet capture and analysis tool written in C, designed to intercept and examine network traffic using libpcap.
-The project focuses on providing detailed packet inspection capabilities with an efficient ring buffer implementation for handling network packets.
+This is a lightweight, high-performance network packet capture and analysis tool written in C, designed to intercept, examine network traffic, and support real time packet filtering for sniffing purposes and many more to come...

 ## Project Status: Work in Progress